cironunes/angular-off-canvas/README.md

 ### `navService`

-A `navService` has just two methods: `activate` and `deactivate`.
+A `navService` has only one method: `toggle` which enable us to show/hide the nav.

 #### `navService.toggle`

-Add or remove a class to open/hide the nav with CSS
+Add or remove a class to open/hide the nav with CSS.

 ## Contributing